Skip to main content

 The table below gives a bit more detail.

-| What’s a set-off right? | They allow Virgin Money or Nationwide to move money from one account to another, to repay an overdue amount. |
+What are set-off rights?They allow Virgin Money or Nationwide to move money from one account to another, to repay an overdue amount.

-| What’s the situation after the transfer? | If you fall behind on your payments to a Virgin Money or Nationwide account, Nationwide could use money in another of your accounts to repay the overdue amount.
-For example, money you have in a Nationwide savings account could be used to repay money you owe on a Virgin Money mortgage. |
+What’s the situation after the transfer?If you fall behind on your payments to a Virgin Money or Nationwide account, Nationwide could use money in another of your accounts to repay the overdue amount.

-| Does this affect me? | Yes, if: You have a credit card, mortgage, loan or overdraft. and You have money in a Virgin Money or a Nationwide account. |
+You have money in a Virgin Money or a Nationwide account.

-| What can I do to avoid this impact? | For the first 12 months after the transfer (which we expect to be on 2 April 2026), Nationwide will not use money from a Virgin Money account that you had on the transfer date to repay an overdue amount on a Nationwide Building Society account you had on the transfer date, or the other way round.
-This is to give you time to review your options if you don’t want this right applied in future.
-Nationwide’s agreement to not use set-off rights only applies to accounts you have when the transfer happens.
-If you open or renew an account (for example, if you remortgage or reinvest savings) after the transfer, set-off rights will apply in the usual way. |
+What can I do to avoid this impact?For the first 12 months after the transfer (from 2 April 2026), Nationwide will not use money from a Virgin Money account that you had on the transfer date to repay an overdue amount on a Nationwide Building Society account you had on the transfer date, or the other way round.

 Some Terms include ‘consolidation rights‘.
 This means that we can keep an asset (for example, investments or property) you gave as security against one debt (for example, a mortgage) until you repay all the money you owe us (for example, a credit card or personal loan).
 These are not new rights created by the transfer.

-What’s the situation after the transfer?
+What’s the situation now that the transfer has happened?

 If you give assets to Nationwide as security after the transfer, these restrictions on consolidation rights won’t apply.

 Some Terms include ‘cross-default’ rights.
-This means that if you have an agreement with us to borrow money (such as, a mortgage, loan or credit card) and you default on the Terms, then other agreements you have with us for borrowing money also default automatically.
+This means that if you have an agreement with us to borrow money (for example, a mortgage, loan or credit card) and you default on the Terms, then other agreements you have with us for borrowing money also default automatically.
 That allows us to demand repayment, enforce security and exercise other rights for all the affected borrowing you have.
 These are not new rights created by the transfer.

-What’s the situation after the transfer?
+What’s the situation now that the transfer has happened?

 If you borrowed money from both Nationwide and Virgin Money before the transfer, then your Virgin Money agreement won’t automatically default if you default on the agreement with Nationwide, and vice versa.